Children's Comprehensive Bible Question Quiz

 c.
 Forty apostles all together served Jesus.

 d.
-Ten disciples were selected to follow Him.
+He selected ten disciples to follow Him.

 b.
 Jesus selected twelve apostles.